codingwatching/Minecreate/README.md

 # Minecreate
 Minecreate Creative Mode (Survival is Coming soon)'s Clone; Using Very less MB !!
-Projet lead: Plus FLippy, this is the source code for our anyone.
+Projet lead: Plus Flippy, this is the source code for our anyone.

 ## Supported platforms, requirements and Unity versions